 Mitigating Urban Heat Island Effects: Creating a greener work environment

 To mitigate the urban heat island effect, JTC is partnering with National Parks Board (NParks) to create 100 hectares of new green spaces – including parks and roadside greenery – by 2030.
-And in the next 10 years, JTC will be collaborating with companies to plant close to 170,000 in our estates as part of its contributions to NParks’ One Million Trees Movement.
+And in the next 10 years, JTC will also be collaborating with companies to support NParks' goal to plant 170,000 trees in industrial estates as part the One Million Trees Movement.

 Bringing greening efforts to a community level, the Greening Our Workplace @ Seletar Aerospace Park (Grow@SAP) movement has seen many of JTC’s partners – including ST Engineering, Rolls-Royce and the Seletar Hills Estate Residents’ Association – raise over S$100,000 and contributed to the greening of Seletar Aerospace Park.